davidk/part-fillers/README.md

 The idea is that you'll not feel guilty when buying stuff on this list, since they're common components or easy little projects.
-If you live in Shenzhen or Akihabara, please feel free to ignore this entire list (please ship a bunch of purple/pink LEDs over). :)
+If you live in Shenzhen or Akihabara, please feel free to ignore this entire list (while shipping a bunch of purple/pink LEDs over -- they're really expensive in the States). :)

 As this is version controlled, feel free to fork, add your own, and send a pull request to incorporate stuff.
 Tables in Markdown are pretty easy.
-If you need any help, just ask. :)
+If you need any help, please feel free to ask as well. :)

-Bottom of the basement stuff is avoided where possible/known.
+Random notes: Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
 If you see something more cost effective (with decent quality); please feel free to add/replace.